- About UNK

-The Counselor Education Program awards Master of Education Degrees in Clinical Mental Health, School Counseling (Elementary and Secondary) and Student Affairs (100%online Summer 2015).
+The Counselor Education Program awards Master of Education Degrees in Clinical Mental Health Counseling (CACREP Accredited), School Counseling (Elementary and Secondary) and Student Affairs (100% online).
 We invite you to explore each program area and look forward to helping you advance your degree at UNK.

 Make a Difference in Someone's Life!!We are excited that you are interested in a career in Clinical Mental Health Counseling.
 The Clinical Mental Health degree program is designed to prepare students for employment at the entry level as a professional counselor in diverse community settings such as community mental health, treatment centers, and corrections.
 Graduates of the program are prepared to provide: